openremote/documentation/docs/user-guide/deploying/custom-deployment.md

 ### Apps (/ui/app)
 Here you can add your own custom applications.
 You can use the Manager app as a template to get started.
 View this page for more information on [working on the UI](../../developer-guide/working-on-ui-and-apps.md) and using components.

-### Setting environment variables and docker volume mappings for services
+### Setting environment variables and Docker volume mappings for services
-The following docker compose file details all of the environment variables (e.g. for e-mail or push notifications) and common volume mappings that you may want to use: https://github.com/openremote/openremote/blob/master/profile/deploy.yml
+The following Docker Compose file details all of the environment variables (e.g. for e-mail or push notifications) and common volume mappings that you may want to use: https://github.com/openremote/openremote/blob/master/profile/deploy.yml

 ### Custom domain
-If you want to deploy the OpenRemote stack on a custom domain then all that is needed is to ensure that the docker host where the stack is running is reachable using the custom domain name on the following ports:
+If you want to deploy the OpenRemote stack on a custom domain then all that is needed is to ensure that the Docker host where the stack is running is reachable using the custom domain name on the following ports:

 - `80` HTTP (needed for SSL generation)
 - `443` HTTPS
 - `8883` MQTT

-The `proxy` service uses `letsencrypt` to auto generate the SSL certificate for the domain and it will also auto renew the certificates; if you already have an SSL certificate for the domain then this can be volume mapped into the `proxy` service.
+The `proxy` service uses Let's Encrypt to auto generate the SSL certificate for the domain and it will also auto renew the certificates; if you already have an SSL certificate for the domain then this can be volume mapped into the `proxy` service.

 ## See Also